-All applicants must obtain their pastor's recommendation and two personal recommendations.
+All applicants must provide email addresses for their pastor and two general recommendations.

-The applicants Senior Pastor must complete pastoral Endorsement.
-Recommendation letter should reference the nature of the applicant's Christian character and commitment to ministry.
-Recommendation letter should be submitted on church letterhead, and attached to the Pastoral Reference form.
-(Included in the application packet) Two Personal letters of recommendation; one each from the following categories and who have known the applicant for at least two year.
+1) The applicants Senior Pastor must complete pastoral online reference form.
+Recommendation form must be completed to reference the nature of the applicant's Christian Character and commitment to ministry.
+The admissions office will email a pastoral reference form link to the pastor listed in the student application.

+2) Two general reference forms; one each from the following categories and who have known the applicant for at least two year.
 (Teacher, school counselor, employer, and/or mentor.)
-Recommendation letter must accompany the completed General Reference form.
-(Included in the application package)
+The admissions office will email a general reference form link to each of the personal references listed in the student application.